Toll Collector

 Did you or any of your co-workers ever get sick from handling dirty bills and coins?

-Asked by N8te about 12 years ago
+Asked by N8te over 12 years ago

 I'm sure we all picked up our fair share of germs from the job but nothing too severe.
 Some collectors even claimed that they healthier, or at least a little more resistant due to all the germs they were exposed to.
 I think the science on that one is a little shaky.
 Though, if we were ever exposed to anything questionable, we were required to deposit all the materials in a biohazard bag and get ourselves checked out at the hospital.
 Thankfully, this is a very rare occurrence and something I never had to go through.